-Application Stage 1
+Application Stage One

 - Once the funding round closes, all applications are separately and individually reviewed by the Learning Impact Fund team to identify a long-list of potential projects.

-The Learning Impact Fund team will undertake further research and due diligence prior to making a recommendation to the Evidence for Learning Steering Group, which will give initial approval to a smaller number of projects.
+- The Learning Impact Fund team will undertake further research and due diligence prior to making a recommendation to the Evidence for Learning Steering Group, who will give initial approval to a smaller number of projects.

-Application Stage 2
+Application Stage Two

-Application Stage 3
+Application Stage Three

-There is normally at least 4-6 months between our Steering Group’s approval of the project and delivery beginning in schools, in order to allow time for recruitment of schools, delivery of training and evaluation set-up.
+- There is approximately four to six months between the Steering Group’s approval of the project and delivery beginning in schools.
+This lag allows time for recruitment of schools, delivery of training and evaluation set-up.

 - A delivery timeline is agreed during the project planning stage outlined above.